Gold: Culture

 In popular culture gold is a high standard of excellence, often used in awards.
 Great achievements are frequently rewarded with gold, in the form of gold medals, gold trophies and other decorations.
 Winners of athletic events and other graded competitions are usually awarded a gold medal.
 Many awards such as the Nobel Prize are made from gold as well.
 Other award statues and prizes are depicted in gold or are gold plated (such as the Academy Awards, the Golden Globe Awards, the Emmy Awards, the Palme d'Or, and the British Academy Film Awards).

 Aristotle in his ethics used gold symbolism when referring to what is now known as the golden mean.
-Similarly, gold is associated with perfect or divine principles, such as in the case of the golden ratio and the golden rule.
+Similarly, gold is associated with perfect or divine principles, such as in the case of the golden ratio and the Golden Rule.
 Gold is further associated with the wisdom of aging and fruition.
 The fiftieth wedding anniversary is golden.
-A person's most valued or most successful latter years are sometimes considered "golden years".
+A person's most valued or most successful latter years are sometimes considered "golden years" or "golden jubilee".
 The height of a civilization is referred to as a golden age.